 We believe Literacy is of paramount importance as it underpins all other areas of the curriculum.
 The children are provided with a wide range of quality experiences in reading, writing and speaking and listening to enable them to become adept communicators.

 Pupils have a daily English session each morning.
 Spelling, grammar, handwriting and punctuation are taught in English lessons and embedded across the curriculum.
-Pupils in Reception and Year 1 and some pupils in Year 2 have daily phonics as part of this in differentiated groups using the 'Read, Write Inc' scheme.
+Pupils in Reception, Year 1 and Year 2 have daily phonics as part of this in differentiated groups using the 'Read, Write Inc' scheme.
 English work focuses on a class text each half term, through the Power of Reading scheme, which they read together and which inspires a wide range of fiction and non-fiction writing, poetry, debate, drama and artwork.
-Texts include Handa's Surprise, The Lion, The Witch and The Wardrobe and Rooftoppers.

-We promote an enjoyment and love of books by having reading areas in each classroom, with books which match pupils' phonic learning as well as fiction and non-fiction texts and these are also regularly updated by the Calderdale library loan scheme.
-Two Year 6 pupils act as librarians, organising the library, recommending books and giving pupils the opportunity to borrow books for home each week.
+We promote an enjoyment and love of books by having reading areas in each classroom, with books which match pupils' phonic learning as well as fiction and non-fiction texts and these are also regularly updated from our library.
+Two Year 5/6 pupils act as librarians, organising the library, recommending books and giving pupils the opportunity to borrow books for home each week.

 We encourage the development of speaking and listening through drama and role-play activities, with opportunities for debating activities and performing in class assemblies, nativity concerts and our end of year production.